peterspackman/blog/docs/awscc_workshop/1-pair-energies.md

 </div>

 where $\alpha_B$ is the polarizability of molecule B. This scales as $r^{-4}$ for charge-induced dipole interactions.
-This magical formula might seem great but it's important to consider polarzability as *effectively* a volume term, and that this is fundamentally approximating the polarizable volume of some site as spherical/isotropic.
+While this formula provides a useful approximation, it's important to remember that polarizability is effectively a volume term, and this approach assumes the polarizable volume of a site is spherical/isotropic.

 ### 4. Dispersion (London Forces, van der Waals)